 As Executive Director of Diagnostic Imaging for the Saskatchewan Health Authority, Bryan Witt will provide strategic leadership and a patient centered approach for Diagnostic Imaging and Nuclear Medicine within the province of Saskatchewan.
 Bryan Witt has served Saskatchewan as a healthcare provider, educator and leader for over 20 years.

 Bryan began his career as a Nuclear Medicine Technologist at Royal University Hospital in Saskatoon and throughout his career has held a number of positions within the Medical Imaging field including Radiation Safety Officer, Manager of Safety, Quality and Technology, Manager of Nuclear Medicine and PET/CT, and Program Head for the MRT and CLXT programs at Saskatchewan Polytechnic.
-Bryan has also served in many senior roles in the Saskatoon Health Region including Director of Medical Imaging and Nuclear Medicine, Kaizen Fellow, and Director of General Internal Medicine and Ambulatory Care.
+Bryan has also served in many senior roles in the former Saskatoon Health Region including Director of Medical Imaging and Nuclear Medicine, Kaizen Fellow, and Director of General Internal Medicine and Ambulatory Care.
 Bryan graduated with a diploma in Nuclear Medicine Technology from BCIT in British Columbia and has completed his Master’s in Business Administration from the University of Regina.

 As Executive Director of Diagnostic Imaging, Bryan is committed to improve patient care through providing a consistent approach that supports both the delivery of high quality health care and improved coordination of health services throughout Saskatchewan.